ray-project/ray/doc/source/data/batch_inference.rst

 **Step 3:** Use Ray Data for batch inference.
 To load in the model from the :class:`Checkpoint <ray.train.Checkpoint>` inside the Python class, use one of the framework-specific Checkpoint classes.

-In this case, we use the :class:`XGBoostCheckpoint <ray.train.xgboost.XGBoostCheckpoint>` to load the model.
+In this case, use :class:`XGBoostCheckpoint <ray.train.xgboost.XGBoostCheckpoint>` to load the model.

 The rest of the logic looks the same as in the `Quickstart <#quickstart>`_.